-Strict-Priority + Weight Round Robin Mode.
-In this mode, this switch provides two scheduling groups, SP group and WRR group.
+WRR-Mode: Weight Round Robin Mode.
+In this mode, packets in all the queues are sent in order based on the weight value for each queue.
+The weight value ratio of TC0, TC1, TC2 to TC7 is switch provides two scheduling groups, SP group and WRR group.
 Queues in SP group and WRR group are scheduled strictly based on strict-priority mode while the queues inside WRR group follow the WRR mode.
 In SP+WRR mode, TC7 is in the SP group; TC0, TC1, TC2 to TC6 belong to the WRR group and the weight value ratio of TC0, TC1, TC2 to TC6 is 1:2:4:8:16:32:64.
-In this way, when scheduling queues, the switch allows TC7 to occupy the whole bandwidth following the SP mode and the TC0, TC1, TC2 to TC6 in the WRR group will take up the bandwidth according to their ratio 1:2:4:8:16:32:64.
+In this way, when scheduling queues, the switch allows TC7 to occupy the whole bandwidth following the

-Equ-Mode:

-Equal-Mode.
-In this mode, all the queues occupy the bandwidth equally.
+SP+WRR-Mode: Strict-Priority + Weight Round Robin Mode.
+In this mode, this equally.
 The weight value ratio of all the queues is 1:1:1:1:1:1:1.